Tine-m/transaction/README.md

 -- SQL Statements
 COMMIT;
 ```

+This statement sets the isolation level for the next new transaction.
+If you want to set the isolation level for all the transactions in a session, you can include the SESSION keyword (SET SESSION TRANSACTION ...).
+If you want the isolation level for alle sessions, you can include the GLOBAL keyword.

 ---
 # 4️⃣ **Locking**🔒
 There are different **Concurrency Control Techniques** to achieve serializability and isolation:
 - **Two-Phase Locking (2PL)** – Transactions acquire all locks before releasing any.
 The data item to be accessed is locked by the first transaction.
-After performing operations transaction unlocks the data item, so that it can be accessed by other transactions.
+After performing operations, the transaction unlocks the data item, so that it can be accessed by other transactions.
 - **Timestamp Ordering** – Transactions execute based on timestamps.This protocol ensures that every conflicting read and write operations are executed in timestamp order
 - **Validation-Based Concurrency Control** – Transactions validate before committing.<br>